ctrlmaniac/sidebar/README.md

             sidebar: {
                 align: 'left', //or 'right' - This option can be ignored, the sidebar will automatically align to right.
                 width: 300, //You can ignore this option, the sidebar will automatically size itself to 300px.
-                closingLinks: '.close-sidebar' // If you ignore this option, the plug-in will look for all links and this can be buggy.
+                closingLinks: '.close-sidebar' // If you ignore this option, the plugin will look for all links and this can be buggy.
 Choose a class for every object inside the sidebar that once clicked will close the sidebar.
             }
         });
     });